Core Community Projects

 Professional Planning and Business Development

 Our organization works closely with our most important stakeholders - Latrobe's residents and business owners.
-We also work with our county leaders, the PA Downtown Center and other related organizations in our region and state.
 Our plans have been thoughtfully developed with senior level planning professionals along with comprehensive community input and visioning sessions from the community at large over the past decade.

 Central to our efforts is bringing new life into Latrobe by capitalizing on our community assets, increasing foot traffic and bringing new businesses into downtown. below is a snapshot of a few of our current undertakings!

 As the community development arm of the City of Latrobe we leverage our connections and work thoughtfully to ensure all visual based improvements in Latrobe are sustainable for years to come and when possible, have a historic preservation based ethic.
 An example is the image to the right which was created by our design team for the new 981 bridge into downtown.
 This multi-million dollar project now has historic decorative lights, a widened multi modal surface and an attractive TX-C412 barrier.
 We are grateful to have worked with the city government and PENN DOT to stop the trend of jersey barriers and highway lighting from being used on bridges in such a critically important urban setting.